Break Every Rule (Capitol / September 1986)

 #85 - Canada Top Singles (RPM)

-Awards: In 1987 Tina Turner won a Grammy Award for "Best Rock Vocal Performace" for her recorded performance of "Back Where You Started".
+In 1987 Tina won a Grammy Award (Best Rock Vocal Performace) for her performance on "Back Where You Started".

 Audio 1: